Open-Markets-Initiative/Directory/Organizations/Odx/Protocols/ReadMe.md

 ## Specifications

-Protocol schema definitions are available in the [Specifications](../Specifications) directory.
+Protocol documentation is available in the [Specifications](../Specifications) directory.